It's Snack-tastic Chef's week! Thank you to Ryo and Isabella for the great suggestion!

 Most street art is temporary and usually painting in unconventional places for art.

+While it is illegal to just paint/draw on whatever you want, where ever you want, there are some ways in which artists can share their work, legally (and some not so!)
+Often they are paid to paint beautiful murals around cities and towns.
 One of my favourite things to do when exploring a new city, or even one we live in, is to have a look around for Street Art - you might even see some in your local town or on your walks - even if it's a 'tag' (which is not allowed as it is vandalism).
 Tags are done really quickly and are most called 'throw-ups', because they quite literally throw them up onto a surface, which often makes them look rushed (because the artists do not want to be caught and arrested!)
+Some take more time, or use stencils, to complete their work to a higher standard.
+Banksy, a famous street artist does this method a lot.
+Quite often, street artists portray a message through their art, like a political statement.
+Many believe that it is important to bring art to everyone, not just keep it in galleries!
+You might have heard of some famous street artists like Banksy and Keith Haring.
+Click on their names to learn more about them.

 This Banksy has just appeared outside a hospital in South Hampton in the last few weeks - can you think about what the message is here?
 Think about the NHSKeith Haring Mural